WolverinDEV/rust-webrtc/readme.md

 - Allowing local channels to be created without a connected peer
 - Dynamically request more data channels when exceeding the initial requested amount
 - Proper handling in case of an SCTP shutdown
+- Add support for not bundled media streams (Mozilla than required an `o=...` tag for each individual stream!)
+  Note: Prevent application channel bundling!
+(WebRTC does not uses this, but it's theoretically possible)